browserengineering/book/book/rendering-architecture.md

         self.lock.release()
 ```

-Its main functionality is in the `run` method.
-It implements a simple event
+Its main functionality is in the `run` method, which implements a simple event
 loop strategy that runs the rendering pipeline if needed, and also one browser
 method and one script task, if there are any on those queues.
-It then sleeps
+It then sleeps for
-for 1ms and checks again.
+1ms and checks again.

 ```
      def run(self):